Thomas Kash, Ph.D

 melanie pina, Ph.D

 Melanie joined the Kash Lab as a post-doc in May of 2016.
-Melanie did her graduate work in at Oregon Health & Science University in Portland, OR.
-Her dissertation focused on identifying the neurocircuitry involved in alcohol seeking induced by environmental cues using a combination of pharmacology, chemogenetics, and a novel viral strategy.
+Melanie did her graduate work at Oregon Health & Science University in Portland, OR.
+Her dissertation focused on identifying the neurocircuitry involved in alcohol seeking induced by environmental cues using a combination of pharmacology, chemogenetics, and a retrograde intersectional viral strategy.
 She demonstrated that the extended amygdala and its projection to the midbrain regulate cue-induced alcohol-seeking behavior.
-In the Kash Lab, Melanie plans to use electrophysiology, optogenetics, chemogenetics, and in vivo Ca2+ imaging to probe how inputs to the BNST orchestrate dynamic motivational states.
-Melanie lives in Chapel Hill with her fiancé, Jon, and their blue-eyed cat, Scratch.
+In the Kash Lab, Melanie has recently identified a unique cortical microcircuit and is currently using electrophysiology and novel viral strategies to map this local circuit and its long-range projections.
+Melanie lives in Chapel Hill with her husband, Jon, and their blue-eyed cat, Scratch.

 Dan joined the Kash Lab in April of 2015.
 He graduated from Penn State University in 2014 with a major in Biology and focus in Neuroscience.
 Previously he worked with Dr. Judith Kroll and used EEG and fMRI to investigate neural networks involved in task switching and executive control.
 Since starting grad school, Dan has become interested in how these networks become perturbed in addictive and psychiatric disorders.
 He is particularly interested in the role endogenous opioid signaling plays in anxiety states and alcohol withdrawal.
 To accomplish this, he uses a combination of chemogenetics and behavioral paradigms to probe to function of one specific cell type while leaving all others unaltered.
 Outside of lab, he enjoys running, biking, and trying out the many brunch places in the Triangle Area.